This post may contain affiliate links.

 We found a new holistic vet, and I took Rodrigo and Sydney in for a wellness check.
 Rodrigo walked away with a clean bill of health.
 He has inflammation in his joints, but that was expected and is getting better through a raw food diet and supplements.
 Sydney, on the other hand, is overweight, which I knew, and the veterinarian suspected that she has an under-active thyroid, which may be the reason she is having trouble losing weight.
 Tests showed that her thyroid is fine, but the veterinarian stressed that I need to add more vegetables to my dogs' diet.

 I was adding an all-natural vegetable supplement to Sydney's diet; a tablespoonful a day.
 However, her vet says that this isn't enough.
-Our vet wanted me to make 1/3 of Sydney's meal vegetables (the serving suggestion on the supplement is significantly less).
-I increased the amount of supplement to Sydney's meals, but this meant that I went through several containers a week which was outside my budget.
+He recommended changing Sydney's diet so that 1/3 of her meals are vegetables (the serving suggestion on the supplement is significantly less).
+I increased the amount of the supplement to Sydney's meals, but this meant that I went through several containers a week which was outside my budget.

 Following my vet's recommendations, I realized that I needed to make a vegetable mixture myself.